Antifact/bookstore/README.md

 ### User Stories

-As a user, I want to be able to sell my book.
+As a user, I want to be able to make a listing, if I'm signed in.

 As a guest, I would like to be able to login or register.

 As a guest, I would like to browse the listings.

 As a seller, I would like to edit my listing if need be.